Call or Text (650) 675-7760

 -

-California Secretary of State Submission – Your documents are couriered to the CA Secretary of State in Sacramento for apostille processing.
+California Secretary of State Submission – Your documents are personally couriered to the California Secretary of State in Sacramento for apostille processing.

 -

-Return Delivery – Once completed, your apostilled documents are returned to you securely by personal delivery, courier or FedEx.
+Return Delivery – Once processing is complete, your apostilled documents are returned by personal delivery, courier service, or FedEx, depending on your location and preferences.

 Same-day and expedited apostille options are available depending on document type and submission timing.

-More Information For Apostille & Mobile Notary Services
+Need More Information For Apostille & Mobile Notary Services In Atherton?

 Atherton clients frequently request apostille services for: